lextoumbourou/rotest/README.md

 ## Why another unit test framework?

-* An alternative to BDD-style tests in [TestEz](https://github.com/Roblox/testez) and [TestSuite](https://devforum.roblox.com/t/testsuite-description/278580).
+* Provides an an alternative to BDD-style tests in [TestEz](https://github.com/Roblox/testez) and [TestSuite](https://devforum.roblox.com/t/testsuite-description/278580).
-* The tests are designed to be written as Lua modules with no imports unlike [Nexus-Unit-Testing](https://github.com/TheNexusAvenger/Nexus-Unit-Testing).
+* Tests are designed to be written as Lua modules with no imports unlike [Nexus-Unit-Testing](https://github.com/TheNexusAvenger/Nexus-Unit-Testing) (which is great).